Career Definition for a Fashion Merchandise Buyer

 |Job Outlook (2016-2026)*||-3% decline (all purchasing managers, buyers, and purchasing agents)|

 Most fashion merchandise buyers have bachelor's degrees in business, marketing or fashion.
 They generally enter the field as assistant buyers who work under the supervision of senior buyers.
 These more experienced buyers provide on-the-job training and help junior-level buyers learn the particular tastes and styles of the store or chain for which they work.

-The College Board recommends that fashion merchandising buyers be confident risk-takers.
+The College Board recommends that fashion merchandise buyers be confident risk-takers.
 The career requires decisiveness and extensive research of fashion industry trends.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) expects that the job market for wholesale and retail buyers in general will grow slower than average between 2012 and 2022.
-According to the BLS in 2012, wholesale and retail buyers in the apparel industry earned an annual mean wage of $60,980.
+The U.S. Bureau of Labor Statistics (BLS) expects that the job market for purchasing managers, buyers, and purchasing agents in general will decline 3% between 2016 and 2026.
+According to the BLS, in 2018, buyers and purchasing agents earned a median annual salary of $62,750.